siyasathaye/power-outage-analysis/README.md

   Severe outages have a **longer** average duration than non-severe outages
   (mean duration for severe outages > mean duration for non-severe outages).

-This is a **one-sided** test because I am specifically interested in whether severe outages last **longer**, not just whether the means are different.
+This is a **one-sided** test because we are specifically interested in whether severe outages last **longer**, not just whether the means are different.

 ### Test statistic and significance level

-I used the **difference in sample means** as my test statistic:
+We used the **difference in sample means** as our test statistic:

 > test statistic = (mean duration for severe outages) − (mean duration for non-severe outages)